Optimizing the chiral Purcell factor for unidirectional single photon emitters in topological photonic crystal waveguides using inverse design: Results

 The results of our first optimization routine, designed to operate at a moderate group index, i.e., optimizing equation~\eqref{eq:F1} and then equation~\eqref{eq:F2A}, are summarized in figure~\ref{fig: NDBP bands}.
 The band structure is shown in figure~\ref{fig: NDBP bands}(a).
 The NT mode has a SM slow light region with group index $n_g \approx 30$ deep inside the bandgap and away from the Brillouin zone edge.
 At a frequency where $n_g=30$, indicated with a circular marker in figure~\ref{fig: NDBP bands}(a) and (b), the NT mode has $\max(\tilde{\PF}^f) = 4.5$, with $C=0.91$.
 In the region at least 35~nm from the nearest hole edge where $C \geq 0.95$, the maximum forwards Purcell factor is $\max(\PF^f) = 4.7$.
 This design satisfies our primary objective, the maximum Purcell factor at a region of high directionality far from a hole edge has been improved by a magnitude of order to values around our desired value of 5~\cite{PhysRevB.98.045309,Somaschi2016,PhysRevLett.116.020401}.

-Next, we optimize a waveguide to operate in the slow-light regime, well away from the band edge, using \ref{eq:F2B} and summarizing the results in figure~\ref{fig: allSMng bands}.
+Next, we optimize a waveguide to operate in the slow-light regime, well away from the band edge, optimizing equation~\eqref{eq:F1} and then equation~\eqref{eq:F2B}.
+The results are summarized in figure~\ref{fig: allSMng bands}.
 For this design, we observe a slow light, SM bandwidth with a maximum $n_g > 350$ , deep inside the bandgap and away from the mode edge (Figs.~\ref{fig: allSMng bands}a and b).
 For the mode with $n_g = 360$, we find $\max(\tilde{\PF}^f) = 48$, with $C=0.98$.
 The position of $\max(\tilde{\PF}^f)$ is 40~nm away from the nearest hole edge.
 This is a two magnitude of order increase to the maximum chiral forwards Purcell factor from the initial design.
 In the region at least 35~nm from the nearest hole edge where $C \geq 0.95$, the maximum forwards Purcell factor is $\max(\PF^f) = 50$.

+In both of the improved designs, the glide plane symmetry of a reflection about the $x$ axis and translation in the $x$ direction of $a/2$ has been broken.
+This has served to increase the overlap of the region of circular polarization with areas of high optical energy in the unit cell therefore increasing the chiral forwards Purcell factor.
+In Ref.~\cite{hauffChiralQuantumOptics}, it was also found that topological PCWs can outperform those which have been specifically designed for chiral coupling, namely the glide plane waveguide.